-Bramhope Scout Campsite is situated some 8 Miles NNW of Leeds, and half a mile West of Bramhope Village.
+Bramhope Scout Campsite and Activity Centre is situated some 8 Miles NNW of Leeds, and half a mile West of Bramhope Village.
 The campsite has thirteen acres (five and a quarter hectares) of ground surrounded by trees of many descriptions, with areas suitable for District, Troop and Patrol camping.
 There are several buildings which provide accommodation, facilities for indoor activities and field studies.
-Mains water available throughout the campsite, and there is a substantial toilet block.
+Mains water is available throughout the campsite, and there is a substantial toilet block.

 Bookings and Enquires fall into two areas, and are handled by different people.
 Please direct your communications appropriately:

 - Activities are handled by volunteers at the campsite itself.
 Make enquiries via a web form, email firstname.lastname@example.org, or by writing to Bramhope camp's postal address.

 - Buildings and Camping accommodation is handled by the Booking Secretary (or deputy), but please check the Bookings calendar page to see if the building you are interested in, or if every camping pitch, is already booked.

 This website provides an on-line brochure.
 The menu bar to the left groups the pages by subjects (e.g. Buildings, Pastimes etc.), in the same order as summarized below.